NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

    This is specified with an escaped URL just like the `remote-store` setting of the two SSH stores types.

- - The scratch directory used as the upper layer of the OverlayFS
+ - The directory used as the upper layer of the OverlayFS

 On initialization, it checks that an OverlayFS mount exists matching these parameters:

  - The lower layer must be the lower layer's "real store directory"

- - The upper layer must be the scratch directory specified for this purpose
+ - The upper layer must be the directory specified for this purpose

 The database for the `local-overlay` store is exactly like that for a regular local store: